EchoStatements/echostatements.github.io/_posts/2025-10-12-Crinkled-Arcs-And-Brownian-Motion.md

 So let's try using the [Fourier series](https://scholar.harvard.edu/files/schwartz/files/lecture5-fourier.pdf) to find a basis and to see what the components look like.

-Recall that absolutely integrable period function with period 2 and only finitely many maxima, minima and discontinuities can be written as:
+Recall that absolutely integrable periodic function with period 2 and only finitely many maxima, minima and discontinuities can be written as:

 $$\varphi(x) = a_0 + \sum_{n=1}^\infty a_n \cos nx + \sum_{n=1}^\infty b_n \sin nx,$$